ajeetraina/dhi-sample-demos/mongo/guides/guides.md

   dockerdevrel/dhi-mongodb:8.0.15
 ```

+This starts MongoDB without authentication.

 Important: Runtime variants (without `-dev` in the tag) do not include shell access.
-If you try to exec into container shell, it will fail with "executable file not found".
-This is an intentional security feature.
 Use `-dev` variants when you need shell access for administrative tasks, or use Docker Debug for troubleshooting running containers.

 ### MongoDB instance with dev variant (includes shell access)